WesleyAC/blog/_posts/2021-03-01-simple-deploy-script.md

 description: ""
 ---

-I write a lot of small web servers as statically linked, single-file rust files, usually using [rust-musl-builder](https://github.com/emk/rust-musl-builder) to generate the binary, and [rust-embed](https://github.com/pyros2097/rust-embed/) to include the static files as part of the binary.
+I write a lot of small web servers as statically linked, single-file rust binaries, usually using [rust-musl-builder](https://github.com/emk/rust-musl-builder) to generate the binary, and [rust-embed](https://github.com/pyros2097/rust-embed/) to include the static files as part of the binary.
 This makes deploying really easy, but it still takes some care to get it really nice.
 What I want is a system where:

 * I can run a single command to build and deploy my program
 * There will be minimal downtime